Predictions of a fundamental statistical picture: Transformation to Lorentzian path integral: bosons

-We will now show how this action can be put into a form which corresponds to scalar bosonic fields plus their auxiliary fields.
+We will now show how this action can be put into a form which corresponds to scalar bosonic fields plus their auxiliary fields, temporarily working in a locally inertial coordinate system, so that $e_{\alpha }^{\mu }\sigma ^{\alpha} \rightarrow \sigma ^{\mu} $.
 First, if the gauge potentials $A_{\mu }^{i}$ were zero, we would have

 Then

 (with $\mathcal{V}$ a four-dimensional normalization volume) gives

 where $\sigma ^{\mu }$ implicitly multiplies the identity matrix for the multicomponent function $U^{0}\left( x,s\right) $.
 A given 2-component spinor $u_{r}\left( s\right) $ has two eigenstates of $p_{s}^{k}\sigma ^{k}$: